1757 - French invasion of Hanover – Richelieu marches towards Saxony

 - The main body of Ferdinand's Corps then remained in Halberstadt where it joined the garrison and established its headquarters, covered by the garrison of Magdeburg.

 - Horn advanced to Ströbeck with the vanguard.
-Horn occupied Osterwieck and captured part of the content of the magazines.
+He occupied Osterwieck and captured part of the content of the magazines.

 - Quedlinburg was occupied.